Configure HTTPS/SSL

 sudo ln -s /etc/letsencrypt/live/your.domain.com/fullchain.pem fullchain.pem

-sudo ln -s /etc/letsencrypt/live/your.domain.com/privkey.pem privkey.pem
+sudo ln -s /etc/letsencrypt/live/your.domain.com/privkey.pem privkey.pem6: Modify MyCRT Settings

-Change ssl
+Change ssl in mycrt/service/mycrt.config.json to true

 Restart MyCRT with